 Island Lake Lodge on 7,000 acres of wilderness.

 “Where should we go hiking?”
 I asked the campground attendant at Mount Fernie Campground.
-That’s how I found out about Island Lake Lodge right down the road.
-I spent a morning hiking Lake Trail and Spineback Trail.
-I’ll go back for more next time.
-Also, check out the restaurant options and more at Island Lake Lodge.
-Situated on 7,000 acres of pristine wilderness, Island Lake Lodge is an unmissable spot for outdoor adventuring in Fernie.
+That’s how I found out about Island Lake Lodge just down the road.
+I spent a morning hiking the Lake Trail and then Spineback Trail for impressive views.
+I’d love to head back for more.
+Also, check out the restaurant options and more at Island Lake Lodge, situated on 7,000 acres of pristine wilderness.

 • Save

-Keep your eyes peeled for wildlife on the Lake Trail.
-When I visited, I crossed paths with a black bear sow and her cub on the path.
-Thankfully, they were very timid and darted into the woods.
-This bear country so remember to bring bear spray with you (and know how to use it).
+Be warned, keep your eyes peeled for wildlife on the Lake Trail.
+When I visited, I crossed paths with a black bear mother and her cub, not more than a stone’s throw away.
+Thankfully, they were both timid and darted into the woods.
+This is bear country, so remember to bring bear spray (I like to use a holster) and know how to use it.

 • Save